 Export the QIIME2 classification results:

-qiime tools export \ --input-path taxonomy-single-end.qza\ --output-path phyloseq
+qiime tools export \ --input-file taxonomy-single-end.qza\ --output-path phyloseq